102nd Training Division: Combat chronicle

 On 15 April the division discovered a war crime in Gardelegen: the Isenschnibbe Barn Atrocity.
 About 1,200 prisoners from the Mittelbau-Dora and Hannover-Stöcken concentration camps were forced from a train into an empty barn measuring approximately a hundred by fifty feet on the outskirts of the town.
 The barn was then set afire, killing those inside.
 About 1,016 people were killed.
 However, two men survived, buried under a shield of dead bodies, protecting them from the gunfire and flames.
 When the first soldiers arrived at the barn, the two came crawling out from under the dead and burning bodies.
 Major General Keating ordered that the nearby civilian population be forced to view the site and to disinter and rebury the victims in a new cemetery.
-After digging the graves and burying the bodies, they erected a cross or a Star of David over each grave and enclosed the site with a white fence.
+After digging the graves and burying the bodies, they erected a Christian Cross or a Jewish Star of David over each grave and enclosed the site with a white fence.
 Today both the former crime scene and the Cemetery of Honour are parts of the Isenschnibbe Barn Memorial Gardelegen.

 The division patrolled and maintained defensive positions until the end of hostilities in Europe, then moved to Gotha for occupation duty.